A Conditional Distribution Equality Testing Framework using Deep Generative Learning: Real Data Analysis

 \section{Real Data Analysis}

-In this section, we apply the proposed GCA-CDET to two real datasets: Wine Quality dataset \citep{Cortez2009ModelingWP} and HIV-1 Drug Resistance dataset \citep{rhee2006genotypic}.
-Similar to Section \ref{sec:simu}, we compute four methods: the proposed GCA-CDET with the classifier learned by neural network-based nonparametric logistic regression (NN) and linear logistic regression (LLR) respectively; the WCPT methods based on NN and KLR for density ratio estimation \citep{hu2023two}.

-To compute the proposed GCA-CDET, two-layer FNNs are used for MDNs with $G=2$ for the two real datasets, but with different widths: (32,16) for the Wine Quality dataset and (64,32) for the HIV-1 Drug Resistance dataset.
-To train the GCA-CDET (NN), we use one-layer FNNs with 32 hidden nodes for both datasets.
-Again, we compute WCPT according to the instructions in \cite{hu2023two}.
+Two real datasets are considered in this section: Wine Quality dataset \citep{Cortez2009ModelingWP} and HIV-1 Drug Resistance dataset \citep{rhee2006genotypic}.
+The implementation details are provided in Section S.9 of the online supplementary materials.
 All tests are conducted at a significance level $\alpha=0.05$.